iiacoban42/snake-game/doc/final.md

 Every clock tick the snake is moved forward.
 Unless the user hit a button in the mean time, the snake keeps moving in the same direction.

 ### The player’s snake shall be able to change direction using the arrows keys to change the snake’s direction
 If the user presses a button, either one of the arrows or WASD, the snake's direction will change to that direction.
 We chose to also include WASD, so that the player can choose the buttons that he/she is most comfortable with.
-There is no functional differecen between the arrows or WASD.
+There is no functional difference between the arrows or WASD.

 ### The game must start with a snack already spawned in a predefined location
 Before the game is actually started, the snake is already visible in its starting position.